HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

   - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity

+  - Verify the individual's physical residential Address of Record

-The absence of multiple pieces of identity evidence in IAL1.6 is mitigated by sending a notice of identity verification, including an email or telephone contact information for the Identity Provider, to the verified Address of Record, or to an email address or mobile number that had already been registered to the person in the Identity Provider’s system OR is billed to their name.
+  - The absence of multiple pieces of identity evidence in IAL1.6 is mitigated by sending a notice of identity verification, including an email or telephone contact information for the Identity Provider, to the verified Address of Record, or to an email address or mobile number that had already been registered to the person in the Identity Provider’s system OR is billed to their name.

-Identity verification at this level and higher always includes verifiation of the individual's physical residential Address of Record.

 ​

 - **IAL1.8** requirements:
+{:.bg-info}

-  2 Fair pieces of evidence were used to verify name, birth date, and home address--for example:
+  2 Fair or stronger pieces of evidence were used to verify name, birth date, and home address--for example:
+{:.bg-info}

-  - Two of:  1) US state-issued driver's license or other Fair photo ID confirmed by comparison to individual; 2) medical record; or 3) insurance card
+  - Two of:  1) US state-issued driver's license or other Fair or stronger photo ID confirmed by comparison to individual; 2) medical record; or 3) insurance card
+{:.bg-info}
     ​    **OR**
+{:.bg-info}

-  - Gov't issued photo ID confirmed by comparison to individual + mobile number billed to the individual;
+  - Gov't issued photo ID confirmed by comparison to individual + mobile number billed to the individual; {:.bg-info}

-  Plus declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity
+  - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity
+{:.bg-info}
+  - Verify the individual's physical residential Address of Record {:.bg-info}

 ​

 - **IAL2** requirements:

-  1 Strong plus 2 Fair pieces of evidence OR 1 Superior/Very Strong piece of evidence--for example:
+  1 Strong plus 2 Fair or stronger pieces of evidence OR 1 Superior/Very Strong piece of evidence--for example:

-  - State driver's license confirmed by comparison to individiual plus two of:  another Fair photo ID confirmed by comparison to individual plus one other piece of Fair evidence verified
+  - State driver's license confirmed by comparison to individiual plus two of:  a Fair or stronger photo ID confirmed by comparison to individual plus one other piece of Fair or stronger evidence verified

     ​    **OR**

   - Gov't-issued passport, REAL ID, Enhanced ID, or US Military ID; this photo ID is confirmed by comparison to the individual

-  Plus declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity and notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.
+  - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity and notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.

-In healthcare settings, additional demographics may also be collected and used in matching (for example, ethnicity, administrative gender and sex assigned at birth).
-Refer to the Patient Matching section for any additional verification steps or assertions that may be required before including such attributes in a match request, or using them to process such a request on the responder's side.

-An Individual Profile Photo to be associated with an identity **SHALL** be verified during identity verification or a subsequent, authenticated event that confirms the match between the photo and the individual, i.e., as in 800-63 where the photo taken during a proofing event is confirmed as matching with the photo on the individual's identity evidence for IAL2 remote unsupervised or is confirmed to match the individual when identity verification is performed in person.
-The photo can be used to prevent errors in matching or in identity resolution.

-NOTE: Although implementers, lacking more specific requirements in network participation agreements, likely want to perform their own risk analysis to determine the appropriate Identity Assurance Level for various use cases, for example a patient’s access to their own data or covered entity access to health data for Treatment/Payment/Operations, this Implementation Guide will provide example use cases in which certain input match invariant or identity assurance levels are deemed appropriate based on industry feedback received.
-The guide does also specifically cite recommended Identity Assurance Levels for professional users and administrators in section 4.2.
+  - Verify the individual's physical residential Address of Record

+​

 **Additional Examples of Strong Evidence:**
 (1) US State- or territory-issued regular (not REAL ID or Enhanced ID) driver's license or ID card including a photograph